RohitY2J/LoadImageFromURL-app/README.md

 # LoadImageFromURL-app
-- load image with url
+- load image with url(circular)
-- activity and fragment communication with callback
+- activity and fragment communication with callback(not fragment to fragment use viewmodel)
--
+- implementation of recycler view